ContentSide/LingX/resources/docs/TUTORIAL_1_BASICS.md

 "This is token.ization done my way!, Sentence split too!"
 ```

-It is obvious since the input is string and it is not already toknzied the internal Stanza tokenizer will be called under the hood.
+It is obvious since the input is string and it is not already toknzied.
+That is why the internal Stanza tokenizer will be called under the hood.
+Notice that if an inconsistency happens between the `input` and `use_critt_tokenization` and error message will be prompted.

 ## Next